 In this workshop, participants will examine the impact that privilege and bias have at the interpersonal, institutional, and structural levels and the behavioral and structural manifestations of white supremacy culture.
 Through this understanding, we can begin to build strategies and practices for interrupting the manifestations of racism in all of our spheres of influence.

-If you would like to be added to the list of people to be notified when we have our Summer Series dates set, please email Libby Tucci.
+If you would like to be notified when have dates for the Spring 2022 Series, please email our Team.